HITECHCRIME/HC_SG51_Colorized_World/README.md

 4 and 20 deep round my knees (down my knees?)

 [VERSE 1]
-throttle fully bent, null void with one breath and sight i come alive heavy toll paid to fill my head (breathe)

-feeling someone's drive, purpose tracking active let me guess as i swear on both our lives
+feeling someone's drive, purpose tracking active let me guess as i swear on both our lives through your specters i emerge eye to eye, laser line of sight
-(just to grasp the heart of ice it will melt its dark) just to grasp the heart of ice, melt its dark (melting thrice) (dark) feel the warmth of my tribe, same species, rarest kind

-feel(ing) the vibe's warmth, calm of my tribe's might flame of the spirits ages old - rest sometimes it's the ashes when you notice only flaws (in your soul) inner cause, it's the digits that remain

-through your specters i emerge eye to eye, laser line of sight

 line of understanding
-connection is still stable
-when you watch me
-steer myself sometimes new
+throttle fully bent
+with one sight and breath come alive
+- heavy toll paid
+no null void fill my head (breathe)

+let me guess when you feel the tribe's warmth tribe same species, rarest kind just to grasp the heart of ice will it melt the dark feel the vibe's warmth, calm of my tribe's might flame of spirits ages old - rest sometimes it's the ashes when you notice only flaws (in your soul) it's the digits that remain, inner cause

-armed yourself with courage to see it through look into my eyes tell me your not seeing grey internal beautiful dark world your raw energy in weight filled with hope
+armed with courage to see it through look into my eyes tell me your not seeing grey your energy raw in weight internal beautiful dark world filled with hope

 (feeling raw weight)

 (heavy toll paid all i want is you all you are but let us live in colorized world